If you have new questions, suggestions or comments

 FAQs about joining us

-Yes, we currently have vacancies for all Strings, Trombone and Percussion.
+Yes.
+We currently have vacancies for all Strings, Trombone, Percussion and Bassoon.

-How much does it cost to join as a playing member?
+How much does it cost to be a playing member?

 Where is the orchestra based?